ku-dml/mol-infer/HPS/Module_1/Generate_Quadratic_Descritpors/README.md

-** UNDER CONSTRUCTION (2024.2.11) **
+** UNDER CONSTRUCTION (2024.2.17) **

 ## Generate Quadratic Descriptors

 This folder contains the code to generate the quadratic descriptors defined in Section 3, paragraph "Feature Function".

 A file containing the information of linear desctiors and a file containing the observed value information is necessary.
+See [[28]](https://arxiv.org/abs/2209.13527) for more details.

 Usage: